benetech/martus.martus-build/BuildFiles/Documents/README.txt

   copyright notice.

-X. Special instructions for updating Winsock if you have problems running Martus software on Windows 95:
+Y. Special instructions for updating Winsock if you have problems running Martus software on Windows 95:

 Java requires the Microsoft Winsock 2.0 library.
 It is